+Introduction

+Representative Payee

+Authorized Representative in the Vocational Rehabilitation Program

+Form: Declaration of Authorized Representative for Vocational Rehabilitation 7

+Designated Representative in Mental Health Care

+Form: Declaration of Designated Mental Health Representative

+Special Education Transfer of Parental Rights

+Form: Delegation of Right to Make Educational Decisions

+Advanced Directives for Health and Mental Health Care, and Living Wills

+Form: Durable Health Care Power Of Attorney

+Form: Durable Mental Health Care Power Of Attorney

+Form: Living Will

+Durable Power of Attorney

+Conservatorship

+Guardianship

+Guardianships in Indian Country

+Trusts

+ABLE Accounts

+Appendix A: List of Public Fiduciaries

+Appendix B: County Resources for Guardianship

+Appendix C: Additional Resources

-Introduction Representative Payee Authorized Representative in the Vocational Rehabilitation Program 7 Form: Declaration of Authorized Representative for Vocational Rehabilitation Designated Representative in Mental Health Care Form: Declaration of Designated Mental Health Representative 15 Special Education Transfer of Parental Rights Form: Delegation of Right to Make Educational Decisions 21 Advanced Directives for Health and Mental Health Care, and Living Wills Forms: Health Care Power Of Attorney & Living Will - Separate Section Durable Power of Attorney Conservatorship Guardianship Guardianships in Indian Country Trusts his manual is the joint project of Arizona Developmental Disabilities Planning Council, the Arizona Center for Disability Law and the Native American Disability Law Center.
+his manual is the joint project of Arizona Developmental Disabilities Planning Council, the Arizona Center for Disability Law and the Native American Disability Law Center.
 The Council is federally funded and responsible for assuring that individuals with developmental disabilities and their families participate in the design of, and have access to, culturally competent services, supports and other assistance.
 The Council also supports opportunities that promote independence, productivity and inclusion into the community.